FelixOnline/v2/content/articles/2019-01-25-future-developments-to-the-south-kensington-campus.md

 title: Future Developments to the South Kensington Campus
 subtitle: >-
-  The Masterplan developed to improve the shared spaces of the South Kensington Campus will include opening up the Sherfield Walwkay and Queen's Lawn
+  The Masterplan developed to improve the shared spaces of the South Kensington Campus will include opening up the Sherfield Walkway and Queen's Lawn
 image: >-
   https://f001.backblazeb2.com/file/felixonline/2018_felix_issues/issue_1711/1711_news_Picture1.png
 authors: